 Designing and building a REST API takes time, takes effort and most importantly takes the right skill.
 REST APIs should be easy to understand, well documented and follow standards so that integration is straightforward.
-This can be acheived only if we follow the best practices when designing a RESTful API.
+This can be achieved only if we follow the best practices when designing a RESTful API.
 Lets look into the REST API best practices to design and build great APIs which are robust and reliable.

 APIs are a generic concept that can be explained in many ways for example,